Skip to main content

 Password

-<enter mysql password for contrast account>
+<enter password for MySQL user>

 Set up distributed servers